ThatsJustCheesy/defaults-edit/README.md

 # defaults-edit
 A graphical user defaults editor for macOS.

+## Get it
+View [releases on GitHub](https://github.com/ThatsJustCheesy/defaults-edit/releases).
+Each includes a zip file with a prebuilt binary.
+Simply drag it to /Applications to install.

 ## Features
 - Easily browse and search available domains
 - Browse defaults in any domain, including contents of arrays and dictionaries